steffen-wedig/heo_relax/README.md

 Compare the energy/force RMSEs for finetuned model

-(In-distribution eval task: Take the DFT relaxed structures, rattle and relax with MLIP and check the root-mean-square distance (RMSD)/energy difference to the reference.)
-This is implemented but not really considered in the evaluation, because the comparison would require running DFT.
+In-distribution eval task: Take the DFT relaxed structures, rattle and relax with MLIP and check the root-mean-square distance (RMSD)/energy difference to the reference.

 Out-of-distribution eval task: Start from random substituted parent crystals and relax, and check which model reaches lower energies.
 However, without performing further DFT, we can't really validate which model

-Compare rate of convergence for both models.
+Compare rate of geometry optimization convergence for both models.

 ## Installation